 Being a small town, Mount Hope does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Mount Hope who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Mount Hope have a bachelor's degree or advanced degree.
+The education level of Mount Hope citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.20% of adults 25 and older in Mount Hope have a college degree.

 The per capita income in Mount Hope in 2022 was $34,741, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $138,964 for a family of four.